qwaneu/qwaneu.github.io/_drafts/tdd-heuristics.md

 - (new) Mirroring
 - (new) Focus on relevant data (TDD by example: "Evident data")
 - start with a negative case (zit in [0, 1, N])
+- (new) Composed Method, for tests / everything at same level of abstraction

 - What is a heuristic
  - http://wirfs-brock.com/blog/2019/03/20/growing-your-personal-design-heuristics/